git-mirror/wordpress-akismet/readme.txt

 === Akismet ===
-Contributors: matt, ryan, andy, mdawaffe
+Contributors: matt, ryan, andy, mdawaffe, tellyworth
 Tags: akismet, comments, spam
 Requires at least: 2.0
-Tested up to: 2.8.1
+Tested up to: 2.8.2

 Akismet checks your comments against the Akismet web service to see if they look like spam or not.